Education Resources, Data, and Analysis…

 - 18.7% of all Private Higher Ed Universities had less than 10% Unrestricted Resources to Debt.

 Since the great recession, the median school district fund balance as a % of expenditures has fully recovered.
-2015 results maintain this trend.
-At left, the chart of the national median for school districts of general fund balance as a percentage of expenditures remains above 18 percent.
+2017 results maintain this trend.
+The chart of the national median for school districts of general fund balance as a percentage of expenditures remains at 19% percent.
 The fund balance as percentage of expenditures reflects the level of reserves a government has to absorb revenue declines or unexpected expenses.

 The level of adequate reserves depends in part upon the characteristics of a state or local government.
 For example city or town that encounters frequent, somewhat predictable flooding may want to carry a higher fund balance.
 Conversely, larger governments, like states, large cities, and the nation’s largest school districts, can in many cases carry lower balances as a percentage of expenditures, because of the diverse options available to them to raise revenues in emergencies, as well as their increased capacity to plan for contingencies in other ways.